-A 2005 amendment to the The Road Vehicles Lighting (Amendment) Regulations made it legal to use flashing lights on a bicycle in the UK.
+A 2005 amendment to The Road Vehicles Lighting (Amendment) Regulations made using flashing lights on a bicycle in the UK legal.

-Germany’s StVZO bike light regulations dictate that flashing bike lights are not permitted on either the front or rear of a bike, with the regulations stating that flashing patterns can be distracting to other road users.
+Germany’s StVZO bike light regulations dictate that flashing bike lights are not permitted on either the front or rear of a bike.
+The regulations state this is because flashing patterns can be distracting to other road users.

 In some places, flashing lights are reserved for emergency vehicles only – allowing other road users a clear cue of an emergency.